What is Severance Pay?

 Laws regarding severance are just minimum requirements.
 Most employees have rights under the common law that give them much more money than statutory rights because such rights cannot be enforced by the government.
 Only courts can enforce these greater rights.
 Thus, most employees should choose to sue an employer in a court for “wrongful dismissal” rather than collect severance.

-Dutton is a Toronto severance law firm.
-Call us today.
+Dutton Employment Law is a Toronto severance law group.
+Call us today for a free consultation.